-A doctor’s report can also provide vital evidence that will establish when your slip and fall injuries took place.
-If you suffer back and neck injuries in your slip and fall accident, but do not seek medical attention until well after the accident, you may end up struggling to prove that your injuries occurred in that particular fall.
+A doctor’s report can also provide vital evidence that will establish when your injuries took place.
+If you suffer back and neck injuries in your accident, but do not seek medical attention until well after the accident, you may end up struggling to prove that your injuries occurred in that particular fall.

 Report the accident.
 Many businesses have protocols in place that establish how they will handle accidents, including slip and fall accidents, on the premises.
 Report your fall to management at the business and fill out an incident report if needed.
-This report can serve as vital evidence regarding your slip and fall.
+This report can serve as vital evidence in your case.

 You should not, however, do anything (including trying to collect evidence) that may make your injuries worse or put you in an unsafe position.

-As the party injured in a San Diego slip and fall accident, you will need to make arrangements to manage your medical bills.
-While a slip and fall injury claim can help provide you with much needed compensation that will allow you to pay those bills, the liable party will not pay those bills for you.
+As the individual who was injured in a San Diego slip and fall accident, you will need to make arrangements to manage your medical bills.
+While a slip and fall injury claim can help provide you with much-needed compensation that will allow you to pay those bills, the liable party will not pay those bills for you.
 Instead, the liable party will issue payment to you based on the terms of the settlement or court award.
 You can then use those funds to manage your bills, including your medical expenses.